spekulatius/PHPScraper/websites/README.md

 composer require spekulatius/phpscraper
 ```

 After the installation is completed the package will be picked up by the Composer autoloader.
 In typical PHP applications and frameworks such as Laravel or Symfony you can start scraping now.
-You can now use any of the noted examples or examples in the `tests/`-folder.
+You can use any of the examples or tests now.

 Please consider supporting PHPScraper with a star or [sponsorship](https://github.com/sponsors/spekulatius):